-Choose metadata schema(s) for your dataset
+Choose standard metadata for your dataset

 Before starting your project or your experiments, consider what repositories could be appropriate to publish your datasets.
 For biomolecular data in Life Sciences, EMBL-EBI Data Submission wizard will guide you to the right archive for your data in a few simple steps.

-Use metadata in spreadsheets
+Use metadata checklist in spreadsheets

 An easy way to apply metadata to your dataset is using a spreadsheet (such as Excel and Google Sheets).
-Excel and Google Sheets are a simple way to create metadata schemes with controlled vocabulary drop-down lists (data validation in Excel and Google Sheets).
+Excel and Google Sheets are a simple way to create metadata checklists with controlled vocabulary drop-down lists (data validation in Excel and Google Sheets).
 In practice, you can put attributes or metadata fields in columns, and have one row of values or descriptions per measurement.
 The top row with the metadata fields can be made write protected (cell protection in Excel and Google Sheets and frozen to be always visible (freeze rows/columns in Excel and Google Sheets).

 Levels of metadata

-Consider having two metadata sheets:
+Consider having two types of information in metadata spreadsheets or codebooks:

 Usually, a (meta)data sheet holds 30 or more attributes to describe data at individual observation level.
 Don’t be afraid to have many attributes in your spreadsheet; on the contrary, with detailed metadata fields you can easily select specific measurements based on the information noted down in the columns.